-Annual Report prepared by the Management in accordance with the requirement of the Company Law, article 384.
+Annual Report is prepared by the Management in accordance with the requirement of the Company Law, article 384.

-Management is responsible for the preparation of the Annual Accounts and Annual Report of Makedonski Telekom AD - Skopje, which are approved by the Board of Directors of the Company.
+Management is responsible for the preparation of the Annual Accounts and Annual Report of Makedonski Telekom AD - Skopje, which are approved by the Board of Directors of Makedonski Telekom AD - Skopje.

-As required by the Audit Law, we report that the historical information presented in the Annual Report prepared by the Management of Makedonski Telekom AD - Skopje in accordance with article 384 of the Company Law is consistent, in all material respects, with the financial information presented in the Annual Accounts and audited Financial Statements of Makedonski Telekom AD Skopje, as of and for the year ended 31 December 2017.
+As required by the Audit Law, we report that the historical information presented in the Annual Report prepared by the Management of Makedonski Telekom AD - Skopje in accordance with article 384 of the Company Law is consistent, in all material respects, with the financial information presented in the Annual Accounts and audited Financial Statements of Makedonski Telekom AD - Skopje, as of and for the year ended 31 December 2018.